Building A Budget With Allocations - All Flexibility Levels

 - School Counselors should not serve as 504 Coordinator, Bullying Coordinator, Testing Coordinator, Attendance Lead, Hall Monitor, or Substitute Teachers.

-- Since school counselors fill a specific role in the school, they should not be replaced by Social Workers, School Psychologists, College/Career Coordinators, Pathways Coordinators, Paraprofessionals, Assistant Principals, Behavior Technicians, or Deans who also fill specific roles at the school.
+- Since School Counselors fill a specific role in the school, they should not be replaced by Social Workers, School Psychologists, College/Career Coordinators, Pathways Coordinators, Paraprofessionals, Assistant Principals, Behavior Technicians, or Deans who also fill specific roles at the school.

-- The American School Counselor Association (ASCA) recommends every school has one school counselor for every 250 students.
-For bilingual/linguistically diverse students, the recommendation is one school counselor for every 100 students.
+- The American School Counselor Association (ASCA) recommends every school has one School Counselor for every 250 students.
+For bilingual/linguistically diverse students, the recommendation is one School Counselor for every 100 students.

 Central Support